meltyourface/blank/posts/Monstrous-evil/Dark-Pantheon-Riddles-and-Their-Supernatural-Answers/index.md

 The circle it surrounds with blood as decree,
 A pact eternal, what path must you see?

-Answer: The Sigil of Suffering, inscribed with the blood of the pact-maker.
+**Answer**: The Sigil of Suffering, inscribed with the blood of the pact-maker.

 Riddle 3: The Cursed Gift